jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 39C Chief executive responsible for administration of the Residential Tenancies Act 1986
 (1) Section 18 does not prevent the Commissioner from disclosing sensitive revenue information to the chief executive (CE) responsible for the administration of the Residential Tenancies Act 1986 and to the CE’s delegatees responsible for the administration of the Residential Tenancies Act 1986, if the disclosure is necessary for the purpose of the CE forming or changing an opinion that land meets or does not meet the definition of build-to-rent land in the Income Tax Act 2007.
 (2) No information will be disclosed unless the Commissioner is satisfied that the information is readily available and that it is reasonable and practicable to communicate the information.

+### 39D Tertiary Education Commission for final-year fees-free scheme
+Section 18 does not prevent the Commissioner communicating to an officer, employee, or agent of the Tertiary Education Commission any information necessary for the purpose of administering the final-year fees-free scheme.

 #### Subpart 2 — Disclosures in provisions related to exchanges of information